 Which is the cheapest card reader for your business?
 By using a mobile card reader a business can revolutionise the way they take payments from customers and take advantage of the explosion in plastic payments.
 So finding the best deal on a card machine is a key issue facing today’s modern company.

 We now pay by card at small retailers, bars, taxis, corner shops, and even the local Sunday markets and car boot sales.
 In the last ten years, we’ve come to use our cards so much that, if we offer to pay for something in a shop and they don’t accept a debit or credit card, it’s genuinely surprising.

 The great news for businesses today is that there has never been so much choice in finding a company to provide us with the ability to transact by credit or debit cards.
 The companies are often called merchant service providers.

 To find out the best card reader offer available on the market, we totted up the costs for a taxi driver taking £2,000 worth of payments a month from their passengers by card.
 There was just £34 between first place and fourth place.
-The fifth highest finishing option cost £363 more than the winner – proof that it does pay to shop around for the cheapest card reader.
+The fifth highest finishing option cost £363 more than the winner – proof that it does pay to shop around for the cheapest card machine.

 Cheapest card reader available now